-Welcome to Safe Drive
+Welcome to Safe Drive’s 10th Year !

-Through a combination of roads policing, road safety education, engineering measures and speed enforcement, Thames Valley and Hampshire areas have seen road casualties who were killed or seriously injured fall from nearly 3,000 in 2000 to 1,713 in 2013.
-However, a disproportionate number of these remain young inexperienced drivers, and sometimes they don't help themselves.
+Through a combination of roads policing, road safety education, engineering measures and speed enforcement, Thames Valley and Hampshire areas have seen total road casualties fall to a record low of 1,713 in 2013, the lowest figure since records began in 1926.
+Although some of this can be attributed to a drop in road traffic during the recession, still a disproportionate number of deaths remain young, inexperienced drivers and sometimes they don't help themselves.

 The Safe Drive Stay Alive campaign will reach new and pre-drivers in an emotive and hard-hitting way, influencing behaviour and attitude on the roads